Published:

-Some days you finish your work and feel tired in a way sleep doesn’t fix.
-Not just physically tired, but tired in your spirit.
+Some days you finish your work tired in a way sleep doesn’t fix.
+Not just physically tired—but weary in your spirit.
 You love the people you serve.
 You believe in your calling.
-And yet there are moments when you wonder why it feels so heavy.
+And yet there are moments when you wonder why the work you love can feel so heavy.

-Certainly, senior pastors experience this.
-But, the experience isn’t limited to senior pastors or preaching pastors.
+This experience isn’t limited to senior or preaching pastors.

 Some of you teach every week.